Chalk Paint Stenciled Garden RocksMay 11, 2015 | FILED UNDER: Accents, Paint, Summer

 - Martha Stewart Vintage Decor Stencil Set

-- Martha Stewart Vintage Decor Paint
+- Martha Stewart Vintage Decor Paint (or similar chalk paint)

 - Martha Stewart Vintage Decor Clear Wax